snotlingorc/catalog/README.md

 #### Stuff
 - date field for publications - DONE
 - ISBN number - DONE
-- format (hardcover, softcover, pdf)
 - remove condition, status, owner - DONE
 - add publisher (what author is currently used as) - DONE
+- format (hardcover, softcover, pdf) - In Progress
 - add product line - would that replace the tags?
 #### Misc
 - Rating System??